Select a hurricane below to learn more about our Harvey, Irma & Maria response.

 Thousands of health & hygiene kits and medical supplies were shipped Friday to help those impacted by Hurricane Maria.
 Haiti medical teams are preparing to leave for St. Martin.
 French-speaking medical teams will be a great asset in this disaster situation.

 PowrServ Hygiene Kits

 We have already distributed approximately 20,000 hygiene kits and that number is likely to exceed 30,000 by the end of this coming week.
-As fast as we can build them, they are headed out the door for Texas, Florida and soon the Caribbean islands.
+As fast as we can build them, they are headed out the door for Texas, Florida, Puerto Rico, St. Lucia and other Caribbean islands.
 Thousands of volunteers are donating their time and money to help in this critical endeavor.

 The significance of what we are accomplishing, and the number of people we are touching in many different locations, is certainly a record.
 Our donors can also be proud of the way we are using their support as they intend: helping those in need while keeping our overhead low.